pannaf/valkyrie/README.md

 To construct meaningful workouts, V needed a solid exercise list.
 I used NeMo Curator to generate this list through a data curation pipeline that gathered, cleaned, and processed data scraped from various web sources.

 #### Pipeline Overview
+> Refer to [src/datasets/nemo_exercise_downloader.py](src/datasets/nemo_exercise_downloader.py) for the full code implementation
-Following the NeMo Curator tutorial [here](https://developer.nvidia.com/blog/curating-custom-datasets-for-llm-training-with-nvidia-nemo-curator/), my pipeline included the following high-level steps.
-Refer to [src/datasets/nemo_exercise_downloader.py](src/datasets/nemo_exercise_downloader.py) for the full code implementation:
+Following the NeMo Curator tutorial [here](https://developer.nvidia.com/blog/curating-custom-datasets-for-llm-training-with-nvidia-nemo-curator/), my pipeline included the following high-level steps:

 1. Download and Extract Data:
 - `ExerciseDownloader`: Downloads exercises from specified URLs and saves them as HTML files.